GlobalFishingWatch/gfw-api-python-client/SETUP.md

-# Getting Started
+# Setup

-We're pleased that you are interested in contributing to `gfw-api-python-client`.

-This document is designed to help you set up your development environment for `gfw-api-python-client` and serve as a guide and reference for the development process.
+This document is designed to help you set up your development environment for [gfw-api-python-client](https://github.com/GlobalFishingWatch/gfw-api-python-client) and serve as a guide and reference for the development process.
 If you encounter any issues, please [open an issue](https://github.com/GlobalFishingWatch/gfw-api-python-client/issues) on the issue tracker.

-## Get Source Code
+## Getting the Source Code

 To begin working on `gfw-api-python-client`, you'll need to obtain the source code.
 The source code is available on [GitHub](https://github.com/GlobalFishingWatch/gfw-api-python-client).